FlyRanch/melis_dickinson_2023_figs/README.md

 ![header](images/wing_hinge_cnn_header.png)

-Software and Jupyter notebook for wing hinge CNN model for Melis and Dickinson 2023.
+Software and Jupyter notebook for wing hinge CNN model for Melis, Siwanowicz, and Dickinson 2023.

 ### Installation
 Download source and cd into source directory.
 Then to install using pip run